chef-blueprints/openvpn_server/README.md

 ##RightScale

-Search the MultiCloud marketplace for the 'OpenVPN ServerTemplate' (http://rightscale.com/library).
+Search the MultiCloud marketplace for the 'OpenVPN Server' ServerTemplate (http://rightscale.com/library).

 #Using Librarian